tonyYSaliba/Software-Fault-Injector/README.md

 you should type the name of function `tester`

-Then Enter the injection type, you have 3 options: **opcode, date, register**
+Then Enter the injection type, you have 3 options: **opcode, data, register**

 Enter the number of error injections to be performed